trwa ładowanie strony

 (Selected indicators)

-• Population in the Wielkopolska Region was systematically growing, contrary to the nationwide downward trend.
-It was only in 2021 that a slight decrease was recorded.
+• The population in the Wielkopolska Region was systematically increasing, contrary to the nationwide decreasing trend.
+However, there has been a visible decline since 2021.

-• The largest concentration of population is in Poznan and the Poznan poviat, where 28% of the region's inhabitants live.
-The poviats of Międzychód and Chodzież have the smallest number of inhabitants.
+• The highest population concentration is in Poznan and Poznan Poviat, 28.2% of the region's inhabitants live there.
+Międzychód and Chodzież poviats have the least numbers of inhabitants.

-• In the structure of the population by place of residence in 2021, urban population prevailed - 53.55% of the region's inhabitants.
-Suburbanization is a phenomenon characteristic of Wielkopolska, as a result of it the number of inhabitants of rural areas and smaller towns located near the largest urban centers is constantly increasing.
+• In the population structure by place of residence in 2022, the urban population prevailed - 53.3% of the region's inhabitants.
+Suburbanization is a phenomenon typical of the Wielkopolska Region, as a result of it the number of inhabitants of rural areas and smaller towns located near the largest urban centers is constantly increasing.

-• The feminization coefficient, which defines the relationship between the number of women and men, i.e. the number of women per 100 men in the Wielkopolska Region, is 106.
-The dominance of women is larger in the oldest age groups.
-The projected average life expectancy of Wielkopolska women is also several years longer than that of men.
+• The feminization coefficient, determining the mutual relationship between the number of women and men, i.e. the number of women per 100 men in the Wielkopolska Region, is 106.
+Women's domination increases in the oldest age groups.
+Also, the projected average life expectancy of women in the Wielkopolska Region is also several years longer than that of men.

-• In the Wielkopolska Region, similarly to the country, gradual changes are being observed in the structure of the population by economic age groups.
-In 2021, the share of the post-working age population increased again to 21.0%.
-On the other hand, the number of people of working age, who in 2020 accounted for 59.4% of Wielkopolska inhabitants, is decreasing.
+• In the Wielkopolska Region, similarly to the rest of the country, there are gradual changes in the population structure according to economic age groups.
+In 2022, the share of the population in post-working age increased slightly and amounted to 21.4%.
+However, the number of people of working age is decreasing, and in 2022 they constituted 59.0% of the Wielkopolska Region's inhabitants.

-• The population forecast for 2014-2050 assumes a further decrease in the population and the continuation of unfavorable demographic phenomena.
-The expected decrease in the population of Wielkopolska in 2050, as compared to 2023 is to amount to 204 thousand people, i.e. 6.2%.
+• The population forecast for 2014-2050 assumes a further decline and continued unfavorable demographic phenomena.
+The expected decrease in the population of the Wielkopolska Region in 2050, as compared to 2023, is to amount to 204,000. people, i.e. 6.2%.

-Internal (intra- and inter-regional) and foreign migrations have an impact on population changes.
-In 2021, the migration balance amounted to 2,000 people, with the internal migration balance reaching the level of 1,799 people, and the foreign migration balance, 201 people.
+• Population changes are influenced by internal (intra- and interregional) and foreign migrations.
+In 2022, the net migration amounted to 1,401 people, with the net internal migration reaching 1,271 people and foreign migration - 130 people.

 Labour market

-As compared to the rest of the country, the Wielkopolska Region has significant labor resources, concentrating about 10% of all working people in Poland.
-The labor market is characterized by volatility and dependence on many socio-economic factors, including mainly the condition of the economy and enterprises in relation to the average salary and demographic trends.
-It is also inextricably linked with the level of education and the directions of education of the population.
-Despite various fluctuations, the level of employment in Wielkopolska is increasing, while the level of registered unemployment is at the lowest level in the country.
+As compared to the rest of the country, the Wielkopolska Region has significant labor resources, accounting for 9.5% of all people working in Poland.
+The labor market is characterized by variability and dependence on many socio-economic factors, mainly the condition of the economy and enterprises in relation to the average salary and demographic trends.
+It is also inextricably linked to the level of education and directions of education of the population.
+Despite various fluctuations in the Wielkopolska Region, in 2023 the average employment in the enterprise sector remained at a similar level, while registered unemployment remains at the lowest level in the country.

-Self-employment is very popular and appreciated in Wielkopolska.
-Sole proprietorships and micro-enterprises are an important element of the labor market and an expression of entrepreneurship in Wielkopolska.
-The region is characterized by long traditions of craftsmanship and dynamic activity of guilds and chambers in the development of craftsmanship and educating young adepts of the professions.
+Self-employment is very popular and appreciated in the Wielkopolska Region.
+Sole proprietorships and micro-enterprises are an important element of the labor market and an expression of entrepreneurship in the Wielkopolska Region.
+The region is characterized by many years of craft traditions and the dynamic activity of guilds and chambers in the development of crafts and the education of young adepts of the professions.
 Social entrepreneurship and cooperatives are also developing dynamically.
-Supporting innovative entrepreneurship is a priority for maintaining the economic development of the region.
+Supporting innovative entrepreneurship is a priority to maintain the region's economic development.

-Unemployment in our region varies geographically depending on the location of a poviat on the map of Wielkopolska and the specificity of its internal conditions.
-Public Employment Services operating in our Region conduct intensive activities for professional activation every year, maximizing the use of funds received from the Labor Fund and other sources, including the EU funds or the National Training Fund.
+Unemployment in our region varies territorially depending on the location of the district on the map of the Wielkopolska Region and the specificity of its internal conditions.
+Public Employment Services operating in the voivodeship initiate activities for professional activation, making the maximum use of funds received from the Labor Fund and other sources, including the EU funds and the National Training Fund.

-The high employment rate and low unemployment rate indicate shrinking human resources in Wielkopolska.
-According to the 8th edition of the Occupational Barometer survey, there are as many as 36 shortage professions in Wielkopolska.
-Deficiencies in two areas important for the future of Wielkopolska, i.e. in education, which helps to educate future employees, and in medicine, which is becoming crucial due to the aging of the population are particularly disturbing.
-Other sectors important for the region's economy also face a staff shortage.
+The high employment rate and low unemployment rate indicate the shrinking human resources in the Wielkopolska Region.
+According to the 9th edition of the Occupation Barometer survey, there are 33 shortage professions in the Wielkopolska Region.
+Even though their number has been decreasing in recent years, there are still very disturbing deficiencies in two areas that are important for the future of the Wielkopolska Region, i.e. education, which helps educate future employees, and medicine, which is becoming crucial due to the aging of the society.
+Other industries important to the region's economy also face a staff shortage.

-It is a challenge for the Wielkopolska labor market to increase employment opportunities by adapting the education process to the expectations of employers and, at the same time, to the needs of the innovative economy.
-The rapid pace of changes in the labor market, caused, among others, by progressing technological development, makes it necessary to respond flexibly to the emerging demand for new competences and qualifications.
-Technological progress can lead to the polarization of the labor market, especially in terms of the displacement of human work by modern technologies, and at the same time result in an increase in the demand for employees with new qualifications.
-Therefore, it is crucial to create conditions for the development of lifelong learning.
+Increasing employment opportunities by adapting the education process to the expectations of employers and, at the same time, to the needs of an innovative economy, is also a challenge for the Wielkopolska Region labor market.
+The rapid pace of changes in the labor market, caused by, among others, progressive technological development, makes it necessary to respond flexibly to the emerging demand for new competences and qualifications.
+Technological progress may lead to a polarized labor market, especially in the aspect of displacement of human work by modern technologies, and at the same time to an increase in the demand for employees with new qualifications.
+Therefore, it is crucial to create conditions

 The labor market of the Wielkopolska Region